Great Antonio

+Moving forward Barichievich would tour making demonstrations of strength and wrestled professionally.
+In 1960, he appeared for the second time in Guinness Book of World Records by pulling four city buses loaded with passengers.
+Barichievich wrestled until the late 1970s and demonstrations of strength until the 1980s.

+Until his death in 2003, Barichievich became a Montreal eccentric roaming the streets selling photomontage postcards of his past exploits.
+At the end of his life, his photomontages started to gain artistic recognition and are currently featured in museum exhibits.

 Early life

 Barichievich was born Anton Baričević in Zagreb, Kingdom of Serbs, Croats and Slovenes.
 Biographers have written that he went to work with a pick and shovel at the age of six and was able to uproot trees with a cable around his neck by age 12.
 Antonio was at the Bagnoli displaced persons camp during World War II.
 In 1945, he arrived by refugee ship in Halifax, Nova Scotia, Canada.
 He never discussed his experiences during World War II, but writers speculate that he was psychologically affected by whatever he saw and experienced.

 Career

 Strongman competitions

 Beginning in the late 1940s, Barichievich began appearing as a strongman in Montreal.
 He first made it into the Guinness Book of World Records in 1952 by pulling a 433-tonne train 19.8 metres.

-He later made it into Guinness by pulling four city buses loaded with passengers.
+In 1960, he made it again into Guinness by pulling four city buses loaded with passengers.
 He weighed 465 pounds (211 kg) and stood about 6 foot 4 inches (1.93 m).
 His suits were size 90 and his shoes size 28.
 He could eat 25 chickens or 10 steaks at one sitting.

 During the 1970s he toured the world as a strongman and performer, appearing in world capitals and on popular TV variety shows.

 Despite his imposing stature, Barichievich is said to have sung with a soft, beautiful voice, and at one time wanted to tour with Tiny Tim.
 Throughout the 1970s and 1980s, he made increasingly eccentric demands: he said he would pull a Boeing 747 down the tarmac provided Boeing gave him a jet for his own personal use, and he approached Don King saying that he would do a fight film for one million dollars.